-Lennart Meri Conference is organised by the International Centre for Defence and Security, a Tallinn-based think tank in cooperation with Lennart Meri European Foundation.
+The Lennart Meri Conference is organised by the International Centre for Defence and Security (ICDS), a Tallinn-based think tank in cooperation with Lennart Meri European Foundation.
 The President of Estonia is the Patron of the Conference.
-Main partners are the Ministry of Defence, the Ministry of Foreign Affairs, several NGOs and supporters from the private sector.
+Main partners are the Ministry of Defence of Estonia, the Ministry of Foreign Affairs of Estonia, several NGOs and supporters from the private sector.
 Volunteers help us run the conference smoothly.

-If you have any questions about Lennart Meri Conference to which you cannot find the answer from this website, please contact Ms Elna-Eva Terasmägi – firstname.lastname@example.org
+If you have any questions about Lennart Meri Conference to which you cannot find the answer from this website, please don’t hesitate to reach out to us – firstname.lastname@example.org.

-Lennart Meri Conference is by invitation only.
-The invitation will be e-mailed electronically and we only approve registrations made in our registrations system.
-The registration will close 2 weeks before the conference.
-Please note that due to high interest the registration of participants may be closed before this deadline if full capacities are reached.
+The Lennart Meri Conference is an invitation only event.
+The invitation will be e-mailed and we only approve registrations made in our registrations system.
 Please register at your earliest convenience as the seats are limited!

-For speakers, we cover flights and accommodation – up to 1000 EUR for flights and 2 nights accommodation during the conference (3 nights for transatlantic speakers).
+For speakers, we cover flights and accommodation.
 The conference does not cover costs for local transfers in country of residence.
 If a speaker fails to attend the conference for personal reasons (family, sickness etc.), the ICDS reserves the right to request for the refund at least 50% of the flight costs.

 For other participants, to book your stay at any of the Conference hotels you can kindly use our Conference discount code.
-For all guests accommodated in the Radisson Blu Sky Hotel or any other hotel connected to the conference we provide transportation from and to the airport, the harbour, and the bus or railway station.
+For all guests accommodated in hotels connected to the conference we provide transportation from and to the airport, the harbour, and the bus or railway station.
 Your personal transfer information will be given to you upon arrival at the Registration Desk.

 Security of guests is of paramount importance to the organisers.
 Therefore, we kindly ask you to wear your badge at all times when attending the LMC.
 Access to the conference will be only permitted to those wearing their badge provided by the organisers at the Registration Desk.
 Please note that the badge is non-transferable and any violation of this policy may result in expulsion from the conference.
 We also ask for your patience and understanding if and when subjected to a security check upon your arrival to the conference.
 In case of an emergency please inform the nearest organising team member.